aisingapore/ai-practitioner-handbook/book/6-modelling/evaluating-timeseries.md

 Taking the above time-series ground truth and detection as an example, we have three ground truth anomalies, and 2 predicted anomalies.

 In this approach, we will view every timepoints in segments.
-In the graph below, there are 7 segments, which consist of 2 True Positives, 1 False Positive, 1 False Negatives and 3 True negatives.
+In the graph below, there are 7 segments, which consist of 2 True Positives (TP), 1 False Positive(FP), 1 False Negatives(FN) and 3 True negatives(TN).
 By viewing our timepoints as segments, we can have a less sensitive yet strict approach.

 ![Time Segment graph](../assets/images/diagrams/time-segmented-graph.png)